hirrolot/metalang99/README.md

 TODO: the main example.

-Epilepsy enables you to create and use languages that [coincide with a problem domain](https://en.wikipedia.org/wiki/Language-oriented_programming).
-This way, secondary details get obliterated, code repetition is replaced by a single pattern, hard mental operations on a syntax level are left to machines, etc., leading towards a more maintainable and reliable design.
+Epilepsy enables you to easily develop both small and complex metaprograms for the C/C++ preprocessor.
+Its prominent features include algebraic data types, general recursion, and currying.

 ## Overview